By Deborah Banikowski

 Many people working nowadays have more than one job.
 This means they have several sources of income.
 It’s important to keep in mind that having multiple sources of income can sometimes affect your Social Security benefits; but, it depends on the source.

 Disability payments from private sources, such as private pensions or insurance benefits, don’t affect your Social Security disability benefits.
 Workers’ compensation and other public disability benefits, however, may reduce what you receive from Social Security.
 Workers’ compensation benefits are paid to a worker because of a job-related injury or illness.
-These benefits may be paid by federal or state workers’ compensation agencies, employers, or by insurance companies on behalf of employers.
+These benefits may be paid by federal or state workers’ compensation agencies, employers, or by insurance companies, as you shall see if you click now, on behalf of employers.

 Public disability payments that may affect your Social Security benefits are those paid from a federal, state or local government for disabling medical conditions that are not job-related.
 Examples of these are civil service disability benefits, state temporary disability benefits, and state or local government retirement benefits that are based on disability.